junwenzhong/junwenzhong/README.md

 ## Hi there 👋

-- 🌱 I’m currently learning how to code by working on personal projects
+- 🌱 Learning by building
-- 👯 I’m looking to collaborate on science, health, and education ideas!
+- 👯 Interests: science, systems, health, and education

 <!--
 **junwenzhong/junwenzhong** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.